skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomer nods without commenting on the prince.
 "Would Sagemaster Teerin know where to find the Mage's Archives?"

 "Oooh.
-Interesting", Norvus says thoughtfully.
+Interesting," Norvus says thoughtfully.

 > Yeah.
 Good question.
 As the DM, I hadn't considered this.
 Took me a
 > few seconds to decide if he would or not.